evgnyx/framer-motion-carousel/README.md

 # framer-motion-carousel

-An example of react carousel built with typescript and framer motion animation library.
+An example of React carousel built with TypeScript and Framer Motion animation library.

 ## Usage